sevenseasofbri/Orbital-README/README.md

 ### Features to be Completed (Ideally by Milestone #3)
 1. _Addition of Constraints to Itinerary Generation_
 As mentioned before, we plan to take into consideration opening/closing hours of places the users want to visit to help generate the desired itinerary.
 This will require us to revamp our algorithm to withstand more testing in terms of accuracy (eg. Restaurant timings).
+We will alert the user if the timings do not fit the constraints so thatt the user can make the relevant changes in timings.
 -**Need for this feature:** To improve quality of itinerary created and make it more accurate and usable as possible.

 2. _Complete UI/UX of the Website_